 The Foundation accepts and reviews scholarship applications once a year.
-The next deadline for submitting a scholarship will be the last Friday in January (January 25, 2019) at 12:00 noon.
-The online application for the 2019–2020 academic year will be posted in December of 2018.
-This will allow students approximately six to eight weeks to complete the application and submit all necessary materials.
+The application will open in early January and is typically due the second Friday in February.
+This will allow students approximately six weeks to complete the application and submit all necessary materials.

 No. All applications must be submitted online.
-You can access the application on our website in December.
+You can access the application on our website starting in early January.

 A downloadable copy of scholarship purpose and criteria is available on the website here.